- Download our Moving to Thailand Guide (PDF)

 Formal prescriptions are not always necessary for medication, and many people go straight to a pharmacist if they are feeling unwell – which has led to antibiotic overuse becoming an issue.
 Expats are advised to see a doctor for any medical ailments but should remember that hospital pharmacies are often pricier than independent stores in town.
 Most qualified pharmacists should be able to give medical advice in English.

 Health hazards in Thailand

-The tropical climate is a good environment for viruses and bacteria, which means that there are a number of health hazards in Thailand that expats should be aware of.
+The tropical climate is a comfortable environment for viruses and bacteria, which means that expats should be aware of numerous health hazards in Thailand.
+These include mosquito-borne diseases such as dengue fever, malaria and Japanese encephalitis.

 Emergency services in Thailand

 There are private ambulance services in Thailand that cater to English speakers, but it's better to get a Thai speaker to make the call if calling a government ambulance.
 Ambulance response times can be slow as other drivers will only rarely give the ambulance right of way.